MessiahHoly/cogni-write/README.md

 ### 3. Setup Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory and configure the following keys:

 ```env
 # Database & Core Services